D2D Assisted Multi-antenna Coded Caching: Introduction

-In this work, we consider a single-cell multi-user \ac{MISO} scenario, where \ac{DL} transmission is complemented by \ac{D2D} transmissions.
-The cache placement is based on~\cite{Shariatpanahi2017}; thus, every user has some contents that can be shared with the other users.
-The goal is to find the optimal combination of \ac{D2D} and \ac{DL} transmission to minimize the total delivery time.
-On the one hand, finding the optimal D2D opportunities in the finite SNR is particularly challenging due to the high computational complexity for the DL multicast beamformer design.
-On the other hand, the optimal D2D/DL mode selection is a combinatorial problem which requires an exhaustive search for D2D opportunities over a group of users.
-Therefore, due to the NP-hard nature of the problem, the exhaustive search quickly becomes computationally intractable.
-To overcome these practical limitations, we propose an approximation for the DL achievable rate without computing actual beamformers.
+{Although CC-based D2D communication has been thoroughly investigated in the literature for single-antenna transceivers~\cite{Ji2016, D2D-CC-Optload-memtradeof-caire-2019, D2D-CC-H-cachesize-2020, CC-D2D-pooya-2016, DPDA2019, Centralized-CC-user-cooperation-2019, D2Daimilar2me}, a D2D framework supporting CC-based multi-antenna communication is still missing considering the current multi-antenna transmission support in the 5G standards~\cite{5GNR}.
+In this regard, this paper extends the framework studied in the previous studies~\cite{Ji2016, D2D-CC-Optload-memtradeof-caire-2019, D2D-CC-H-cachesize-2020, CC-D2D-pooya-2016, DPDA2019, Centralized-CC-user-cooperation-2019, D2Daimilar2me} to a multi-antenna transmitter scenario, where we consider a single-cell multi-user multiple-input single-output (MISO) network.
+The proposed delivery scheme in this work comprises D2D links as a complementary transmission phase to the DL transmission.} The cache placement is based on~\cite{MaddahAli-2014}; {thus, every user has some data that can be shared with other users.} The goal is {to minimize the total transmission time by delivering a part of the requested data via D2D transmissions while the rest is delivered by the base station (BS)}.
+To find the optimal {combination of D2D and DL transmissions, we should be able to compare the available} D2D and the DL rates.
+However, {the optimal D2D/DL mode selection is a combinatorial problem{, requiring} an exhaustive search for D2D opportunities over a group of users.
+Hence, due to the NP-hard nature of the problem, the exhaustive search quickly becomes computationally intractable.} On the other hand, to know the exact achievable DL rate, all the beamformers {should} be first designed {for all possible combinations}. {As mentioned before, this is challenging} due to the high computational complexity of multicast beamforming.
+Consequently, we propose an approximation for the DL achievable rate without computing the beamformers to {resolve the beamforming} complexity issue.
 Next, based on the approximated DL rate, we provide a low complexity mode selection algorithm, which allows efficient determination of D2D opportunities even for a large number of users.
-The computational complexity of the proposed algorithm is significantly reduced with respect to the exhaustive search baseline while retaining comparable performance.
+The computational complexity of the proposed algorithm is significantly reduced {compared} to the exhaustive search {with similar} performance.